By: Sarah Stein, MD, FAAD, FAAP & Sheilagh Maguiness, MD, FAAD, FAAP

 When can I stop treatment for an eczema rash?

-Once your child's skin is no longer itchy and red, you can start to use the medicines less often.
-However, since eczema is an ongoing skin problem, it is important to continue a routine with gentle skin care every day to minimize future flares and infections.
+Once your child's skin is no longer itchy and the areas of rash are smooth and soft, you can start to use the medicines less often.
+It is common for the skin to be discolored after the rash flare heals, but the color will naturally normalize over time.
+However, since eczema is an ongoing skin problem, it is important to continue your routine of gentle skin care and use of moisturizers every day to minimize future flares and infections.

 How can I prevent future eczema flares?